-Indium tin oxide films at different tin doping were fabricated on glass slides at a substrate temperature equals to $(450 \pm 10)^{\circ}$ C using chemical spray pyrolysis (SP) technique as shown in figure (1).
-To prepare the sprayed solution, Indium Chloride InCl3 (98% purity, Thomas Baker, India), Stannic Chloride SnCl4.5H2O (99% purity, Chemical Point, Germany) and distilled water were mixed thoroughly to get the sprayed solution with a concentration of 0.05 (mole/liter) and, hydrochloric (HCl) acid was added to the mixture to get a homogeneous and clear solution.
-Before deposition, glass substrates were cleaning ultrasonically in distilled water for 15 minutes and then the previous step was repeated with pure alcohol and pure acetone solution.
-The slides were desiccate via an air blower.
-The slides utilized for ITO/p-Si hetero-junction is monocrystalline p-Si with the resistivity equal to (1.5-4) $\Omega$ . cm and $\langle 111 \rangle$ direction with thickness equal to $(508 \pm 15)\mu m$ .
+Indium tin oxide films at different tin doping were fabricated on glass slides at a substrate temperature about $(450\pm10)^{\circ}\text{C}$ using the Chemical Spray Pyrolysis (CSP) technique as shown in Figure 1.
+Indium Chloride InCl3 (98% purity, Thomas Baker, India), Stannic Chloride SnCl4.5H2O (99% purity, Chemical Point, Germany), and distilled water were mixed thoroughly to obtain a sprayed solution with a concentration of 0.05 (mole/litre) and then hydrochloric (HCl) acid was added to the mixture to obtain a homogeneous and clear solution.
+Before deposition, glass substrates were cleaned ultrasonically in distilled water for 15 minutes and then the previous step was repeated with pure alcohol and pure acetone solution.
+The slides were desiccated via an air blower.
+The slides utilized for ITO/p-Si hetero-junction is monocrystalline p-Si with the resistivity equal to (1.5-4) Ω . cm and (111) direction with a thickness equal to (508 \mp 15) μ m.
 Before the deposition process, Si slides were treated by the same above steps.
-One side of the Si surface was previously mechanically polished like mirror.
+One side of the Si surface was previously mechanically polished like a mirror.
 Native oxides were removed by 40:60 HF:H2O solution.
-The size of photo detector is $(10 \text{ mm} \times 10 \text{ mm})$ .
+The size of a photodetector is 10 × 10 mm.